 Southern Jewish Voices showcases stories about Jewish life in Birmingham and around the South.
-The program is presented through a series of interviews conducted in front of a live audience and includes a complimentary lunch.
+The program, made possible in part by a grant from the Birmingham Jewish Federation, is presented through a series of interviews conducted in front of a live audience and includes a complimentary lunch.
 Videos of all sessions are archived online.

 All programs are noon-1:30 p.m. with complimentary lunch